reneuir/reneuir-web/program.md

 ## Detailed Schedule for the Invited Presentations (16:00 - 17:30)

-The paper is given 15 minutes for presentation including Q&A.
+Each paper is given 15 minutes for presentation including Q&A.

 - "Setwise Approach for Effective and Highly Efficient Zero-shot Ranking with Large Language Models" Shengyao Zhuang, Honglei Zhuang, Bevan Koopman, and Guido Zuccon.